flauwekeul/honeycomb/README.md

 ### Features

-1. Use either "compass" or numbered directions, not both.
 2. Add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.
 This is an [actual request](https://github.com/flauwekeul/honeycomb/issues/1) as well.
 3. Make it an option to filter overlapping hexes when multiple shapes are rendered.
 4. More examples in docs.
 Preferably examples that show code _and_ the results.
 Still looking for a tool that does this.
+5. Explain (hex) directions.
-5. Shiny github.io pages 😎
+6. Shiny github.io pages 😎
-6. View should be hex-orientation-agnostic (always pointy) and just use `transform` to toggle orientations.
+7. View should be hex-orientation-agnostic (always pointy) and just use `transform` to toggle orientations.
-7. Maybe add instance methods for `Grid` and `Views.DOM` to get/set options.
+8. Maybe add instance methods for `Grid` and `Views.DOM` to get/set options.
 Then it's optional to pass the options to the `Grid` and `Views.DOM` factories and makes it possible to get/set those options later.
-8. Add possibility to create individual hexes with different size/orientation/origin/template.
+9. Add possibility to create individual hexes with different size/orientation/origin/template.
-9. Add helper to easily fall back to a hex's prototype.
+10. Add helper to easily fall back to a hex's prototype.

 ### Refactorings

+1. Only use a single options object for a function argument and never multiple separate arguments?
-1. Replace Webpack by Rollup, because it's supposed to be [more suitable for libraries](https://medium.com/webpack/webpack-and-rollup-the-same-but-different-a41ad427058c).
+2. Replace Webpack by Rollup, because it's supposed to be [more suitable for libraries](https://medium.com/webpack/webpack-and-rollup-the-same-but-different-a41ad427058c).
-2. Update code (and tests) of `Point` to be more consice with other modules.
+3. Update code (and tests) of `Point` to be more consice with other modules.
-3. Grid shape methods should return Sets instead of arrays.
+4. Grid shape methods should return Sets instead of arrays.
-4. Put tests in same directory as the code they're testing?
+5. Put tests in same directory as the code they're testing?